Xilinx/Vitis-AI/models/AI-Model-Zoo/README.md

 ### caffe-xilinx
 This is a custom distribution of caffe.
-Please use **caffe-xilinx** to test and finetune the caffe models listed in this page.
+Please use [caffe-xilinx](https://github.com/Xilinx/Vitis-AI/tree/master/models/AI-Model-Zoo/caffe-xilinx) to test and finetune the caffe models listed in this page.

 ## Model Download
-Please visit our **[model-list]** in this page.
+Please visit [model-list](https://github.com/Xilinx/Vitis-AI/tree/master/models/AI-Model-Zoo/model-list) in this page.
 You will get downloadlink and MD5 of all the released models, including pre-compiled models running on different platforms.

 </details>

 ### Model Directory Structure
 Download and extract the model archive to your working area on the local hard disk.
-For details on the various models, their download link and MD5 checksum for the zip file of each model, see  **[model-list]** .
+For details on the various models, their download link and MD5 checksum for the zip file of each model, see [model-list](https://github.com/Xilinx/Vitis-AI/tree/master/models/AI-Model-Zoo/model-list).

 #### Caffe Model Directory Structure